wdporter/acim/text/1-the-meaning-of-miracles/vii-distortions-of-miracle-impulses/index.md

 ---

-3.&emsp;Fantasy is a distorted form of vision.
+3. Fantasy is a distorted form of vision.
 ²Fantasies of any kind are distortions, because they always involve twisting perception into unreality.
 ³Actions that stem from distortions are literally the reäctions of those who know not what they do.
 ⁴Fantasy is an attempt to control reality according to false needs.